Updated March 12, 2021

-If you received a stimulus payment through direct deposit under the CARES Act earlier in 2020, the U.S. Treasury will send this new round of payments to that same account.
+If you received a stimulus payment through direct deposit under the two previous stimulus bills earlier in 2020, the U.S. Treasury will send this new round of payments to that same account.
 If you received a paper check and you did not update direct deposit information with the IRS, either through its portal or on your tax return, then you will likely receive a paper check this round, too.

 Steps for timely notification of payment delivery

 If you anticipate receiving a payment by direct deposit or mailed check, follow these steps to prepare for timely notification of payment delivery to your account: